farallons/shark/shred-2/README.md

 ---

-Counts the number of inversions in an array of integers as given in a file of integers, one per line
+Counts the number of inversions in a list of integers as given in a file of integers, one per line

-The default filename is IntegerArray.txt, which is the name of an included sample file with 8 inversions
+The default filename is IntegerList.txt, which is the name of an included sample file with 8 inversions

 Usage:
 ```